 Sleepiness or sleep, regret, gross detection and subtle discernment are the four changeable mental factors.
 They change over and again to become constructive, destructive or unspecified in accordance with the motivation they are congruent with.

 The Sautrantika division of (Svatantrika) Madhyamaka, Prasangika and Vaibhashika assert (only) three types of bare cognition: (1) sensory, (2) mental and (3) yogic bare cognition.
 They do not accept the bare cognition of reflexive awareness.
-However, Sautrantika, Chittamatra and the Yogachara division of (Svatantraka) Madhyamika insist on four: (1) bare sensory cognition, (2) bare mental cognition, (3) bare cognition of reflexive awareness and (4) bare yogic cognition.
+However, Sautrantika, Chittamatra and the Yogachara division of (Svatantrika) Madhyamaka insist on four: (1) sensory bare cognition, (2) mental bare cognition, (3) bare cognition of reflexive awareness and (4) yogic bare cognition.

 Because I feared this work might become too long, I have presented, more or less, only some basic lists.
 For specific examples of what has been defined, meanings to be understood and so on, please consult the general works (on Dharmakirti’s Commentary to [Dignaga’s “Compendium of] Validly Cognizing Minds”) as well as A Filigree of (Valid) Lines of Reasoning; (A Treatise Explanation of Dharmakirti’s “Commentary to [Dignaga’s ‘Compendium of] Validly Cognizing Minds’”) and so forth.